bostonou/bostonou.github.io/_posts/2015-06-30-how-to-humanize-text-cl-format.markdown

 title: How to humanize text - cl-format
 ---

 In the cljs slack channel (which [you should join][slack]), someone asked if there is a cljs library for humanizing text.
 I pointed them to a new (to cljs) feature that's already available via `cljs.pprint`: `cl-format`.
-(Note that this also applies to clj as it already supported pretty-printing).
+(Note that this also applies to clj as it already supported pretty-printing thanks to [Tom Faulhaber][tom-twitter] et al).

 `cl-format` is a cljs version of Common Lisp's `FORMAT` function.
 It provides a ton of functionality, so much so that there's a [full pdf][pp-pdf] describing it.
 For a gentler, yet still expansive description, check out a [few FORMAT recipes][gigamonkeys].